-Verbal violence doesn’t leave physical traces, but the psychological ones are very deep.
-A phrase, said at a time when we’re especially vulnerable, can be imprinted with fire in our mind, activated again and again.
+Verbal abuse does not leave physical traces, but its psychological marks are very deep.
+A phrase, said at a time when we are especially vulnerable, can remain imprinted with fire in our minds, activating again and again.
 Words have incredible power.
-They can calm us down and empower us, but they can also knock us down and hurt us.
+They can calm and empower us, but they can also hurt and break us down.

-We cannot ignore that living together generates conflicts that often leave us emotionally touched.
-To some extent, conflicts are positive because they represent opportunities of change.
-But when the discussion goes up in tone and words become offensive, occurs a situation of verbal violence.
-And “Violence, whatever the way it manifests itself, is always a failure”, in the words of Jean Paul Sartre.
+Coexistence generates disagreements that leave us with emotions on edge.
+To some extent, conflicts are positive as they represent opportunities for change.
+However, when the fight escalates and words become offensive, occurs a situation of verbal violence.
+And “Violence, whatever form it manifests itself, is always a failure,” in the words of Jean Paul Sartre.

 What is verbal violence?